Evaluating Goodness of Fit

 Root mean squared error (RMSE)

-For the current fit, these statistics are displayed in the Results pane in the Curve Fitting app.
-For all fits in the current curve-fitting session, you can compare the goodness-of-fit statistics in the Table of fits.
+For the current fit, these statistics are displayed in the Results pane in the Curve Fitter app.
+For all fits in the current curve-fitting session, you can compare the goodness-of-fit statistics in the Table Of Fits pane.

-To get goodness-of-fit statistics at the command line, either:
+To examine goodness-of-fit statistics at the command line, either:

-In Curve Fitting app, select Fit > Save to Workspace to export your fit and goodness of fit to the workspace.
+In the Curve Fitter app, export your fit and goodness of fit to the workspace.
+On the Curve Fitter tab, in the Export section, click Export and select Export to Workspace.

 This statistic measures the total deviation of the response values from the fit to the response values.
 It is also called the summed square of residuals and is usually labeled as SSE.